Characteristics

 Generally, a little less hard than high carbon steel, we still have a good edge retention with modern steels.

-Depending on steels, sharpening may be more difficult.
+Depending on steels, sharpening may be more difficult (hard chromium carbides).

 info températures